Chapter 40: Enter, Stranger

 Malik wondered for about the hundredth time that day if he was doing the best thing.
 Perhaps Yugi already knew of this problem and was already investigating.
 And in any case, would he even be able to find Yugi in this enormous country filled with such a multitude of people?

 Exhausted from the long flight and starting to feel rather hungry, Malik realized his first priority for the moment should probably involve getting something to eat.
-A half-hour break probably wouldn't doom the entire world and he definitely could use one if nothing else than to get his spirits back up.
+A half-hour break probably wouldn't doom the entire world, and he definitely could use one.
 At the moment, 'Nothing you can do, nothing you can do' was being chanted at him in his head like a funeral march.
 Malik sighed in frustration.

 He stopped in the next café he saw and tentatively took a seat by the window, the furthest one from the other diners.
 He used his very rudimentary English to figure out what the contents of the menu were and, looking with distaste upon the meat pies and other dishes that he suspected contained other food meant for the more carnivorous members of the human race, he finally settled on some fries, which he figured were probably safe.